caioaraujo/bakery_payments_api_v2/README.md

 ## Tests

-For tests running, you should install all development dependencies.
-It can be installed with pipenv by running:
+For tests running, you should install all development dependencies by running:

-`pipenv install --dev`
+`pip install -r requirements-dev.txt`

 or

-`make pipenv-setup-dev`
+`make install-dependencies-dev`

 Run all project tests with: